Pranamswa/awesome-piracy/readme.md

 I forked this from [Igglybuff's Awesome Piracy list](https://github.com/Igglybuff/awesome-piracy).
 I just took this and decided to update it, replace dead links, etc.

 I also plan on adding more sections, such as
-- Youtube Clients
 - Nyaa Stuff

-I'm also mirroring this onto [rentry](https://rentry.co).
+I'm also mirroring this onto [rentry](https://rentry.co/tosoju-awesome-piracy).
+[My github repo](https://github.com/Tosoju/awesome-piracy)

 Please ensure you use an adblocker like :star2: [uBlock Origin](https://github.com/gorhill/uBlock) to access any of the websites listed here, otherwise, you will have a bad time.